 Please note that tickets are often fully booked for some time in advance.
 You should therefore book early.

 In addition to the normal tickets, there are tickets for the early morning.
 The advantage of early entry is to be one of the first to visit the Sistine Chapel in the morning.
 During the day there is a big crowd and this reduces the enjoyment of art.
-Even earlier you may go to the Vatican Museums for breakfast.
+Even earlier you may go to the Vatican Museums booking the breakfast buffet.

 In summer and autumn there are also tickets for the Friday evening.
 On Friday evening, the number of visitors is much lower than during normal opening hours.

 Guided tours have the advantage of being able to visit the most important exhibits of the Vatican Museums in a fixed timeframe.
-In addition, some tours offer quick access to St. Peter’s Basilica.
+You get the most important information without losing much time.
+In addition, some tours provide quick access to St. Peter’s Basilica, saving you miles of walking and several hours of time.

 Guided tours are a good solution especially when visiting the Vatican Museums for the first time.
 Without guide, you may lose yourself in the multitude of collections and the time spent on visiting the museum becomes unpredictable.